Director & Audition NotesMad Libs Live! will be directed by Carter Wallace with Music Direction by Ayrian Norman.

-Auditions will be Sunday, February 26th at 3:30 PM and Monday, February 27th at 6:30 PM.
-Callbacks will be Tuesday, February 28th at 6:30 PM if needed.
-Auditions are open to those 14 years old and up! |
+Auditions will be Sunday, June 4th at 5:30 PM and Monday, June 5th at 6 PM.
+Callbacks will be Tuesday, June 6th at 6 PM, if needed.
+Auditions are open to those 17+. |

-These dates do not include any potential marketing or promotional events. |
+Dinner Stage.
+Shows begin at 7:30 PM These dates do not include any potential marketing or promotional events. |

 Show Synopsis & Information